ykhan1999/zero2w_80211ah/README.md

 ## Features

 ### Currently active
-* Scripts to quickly install kernel modules & drivers for AP and STA (client) support
+* Scripts to quickly install kernel modules & drivers for 802.11ah support
 * Easy mesh mode (802.11s)
-	* Gateway mode - essentially acts as an AP, with NAT forwarding from the connected 2.4GHz through the HaLow network
+	* Gateway mode - essentially acts as an AP, with forwarding from the connected 2.4GHz through the HaLow network
-        * Client mode - Can access resources on Gateway's 2.4Ghz network through the HaLow link
+    * Client mode - Acts as a hotspot, allowing access to resources forwarded from the gateway through the HaLow network

 ### TBD

 * Custom, open-source HAT for easy interfacing between Zero 2W and HT-HC01P
 	* Coming soon!
-Custom board is currently in testing.
+Custom board is currently on the way.
+Once it's confirmed working, I'll upload the gerber files.
-* Web GUI and iOS/Android app with...
+* Web GUI and iOS/Android app
-	* Easy configuration wizard & reset options
-	* Advanced options (channel, bandwidth, tx power, etc.)
-	* Stats monitoring
-	* Web terminal for direct CLI access
+	* iOS app in progress - see https://github.com/ykhan1999/zero2w_80211ah_iOS

+Note: I do not currently plan on adding AP/STA support right now, because I'd like to focus on bringing the project to a more polished and user-friendly state first.
+If you would like to add this functionality please feel free to submit a pull request.

 ## Quick start guide